Theodore Komisarjevsky: Later life and death

 When World War II broke out, Komisarjevsky was in the United States, which remained his home for the rest of his life.
 He devoted his time more to lecturing and teaching than to production.
 One theatrical venture was in Canada, where he directed Cymbeline in 1950 for the Montreal Festival of Music and Drama.
 In the last year of his life, the Arts Theatre in London invited him to direct there, but his health did not permit it.

 In 1946, Komisarjevsky made his debut with the New York City Opera, staging Tchaikovsky's Eugene Onegin.
 With that company, he went on to direct Andrea Chénier, Don Giovanni, Aïda (with Camilla Williams, Suzy Morris, Ramón Vinay, and Lawrence Winters, with George Balanchine as choreographer), L'amour des trois oranges (in a production "devised by" Komisarjevsky; he became ill before the opening), and, in 1952, Wozzeck (with Marko Rothmüller and Patricia Neway).

 Komisarjevsky died at his home in Darien, Connecticut, on 17 April 1954, survived by his third wife, the dancer Ernestine Stodelle (1905–2008).
 It is not known how many children he left from his various affairs, but the ODNB records two sons and one daughter.

 Legacy

 Komisarjevsky wrote several books.
 Those published in English include Myself and the Theatre (1930), The Costume of the Theatre (1931) and The Theatre and a changing Civilization (1935).
 His books in Russian include Theatrical Preludes; The Costume, and The Art of the Actor.

-Komisarjevsky left a lasting legacy in London in the shape of theatre and cinema interiors he designed, including the Phoenix Theatre in Charing Cross Road, the Tooting Granada, the first cinema to be awarded Grade I-listed building status, the Woolwich Granada, and six other auditoria originally built for the same cinema chain.
+Komisarjevsky left a lasting legacy in London in the shape of theatre and cinema interiors he designed, including the Phoenix Theatre in Charing Cross Road, the Tooting Granada, the first cinema to be awarded Grade I-listed building status, the Woolwich Granada, Granada Walthamstow (1930) and five other auditoria originally built for the same cinema chain.